-Instagram marketing is essential to ecommerce business.
+Instagram marketing is essential to ecommerce businesses.

 Not using Instagram to promote your products would be like a carpenter deciding wood saws just aren’t that useful.